LisaHJung/Part-3-Running-full-text-queries-and-combined-queries-with-Elasticsearch-and-Kibana/README.md

 This repo contains all resources shared during Part 3: Running full text queries and combined queries with Elasticsearch and Kibana.

 Workshop objectives:
-- delve deeper into more advanced search queries designed to search text fields
+- delve deeper into advanced search queries designed to search text fields
 - build a combination of queries to answer more complex questions
 - control precision and scoring within the combination of queries